octodns/octodns/docs/records.rst

 legacy tuple's positional access pattern to it.
 The singular :py:class:`octodns.record.rr.Rr` carrier and :py:meth:`octodns.record.base.Record.from_rrs` are likewise compatibility APIs scheduled for removal in octoDNS 2.0.
-The old :py:class:`octodns.record.rr.RrParseError` name remains as a deprecated, identity-preserving alias for :py:class:`octodns.record.rr.RdataParseError` throughout 1.x and will also be removed in 2.0.
+Unlike the new RRset APIs, ``Record.from_rrs()`` retains its legacy behavior of using the first RDATA value for a single-value record.
+The old :py:class:`octodns.record.rr.RrParseError` name remains as an identity-preserving compatibility alias for :py:class:`octodns.record.rr.RdataParseError` throughout 1.x and will also be removed in 2.0.